betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 Maybe we don't need to apply quite such monk-like dedication to becoming good software engineers.
-But I think that the way I imagine these journeyyears to have been, still holds useful lessons.
+But I think that the way I imagine these journeyman years to have been, still holds useful lessons.
 I suppose that a lot of classes in "STNM 501: Intro to Stone Masonry" would have been of the form "If you put the chisel to this place of the rock, it will flake off in that way, and you end up with the shape you are looking for".
-That's like writing software: Translating an abstract algorithm into code.
+That's like writing software: translating an abstract algorithm into code.
 The part that I imagine as so much more interesting comes in "STNM 502: Advanced Stone Masonry": "Think about what happens if you put the chisel in that place but you accidentally hit it at the wrong angle with your hammer because you're distracted by the beautiful sunset?
 Then you flake off a much larger piece, and because you can't glue rock back together, the piece is ruined and you need to start from scratch."
-To put this differently: When we do things, we shouldn't just know how to do things right, but we should *plan for the kinds of mistakes we tend to make* on a daily basis.
+To put this differently: when we do things, we shouldn't just know how to do things right, but we should *plan for the kinds of mistakes we tend to make* on a daily basis.
 It is this kind of planning that makes the "every time" possible in my first sentence above.

-I have kind of a long history with this notion of planning for failure -- longer than I've been programming.
-Some 30 years ago, when I was a teenager, my mom told me about a colleague who had slipped on icy stairs, and -- *because he had had his hands in his pockets* -- couldn't catch his fall and cracked a couple of ribs.
-I really can't say why this particular story stuck with me, but it's become a key piece of how I've approached programming: Keep your hands out of your pockets if there is a risk that you might slip.
-Or, more concretely: Even if you are pretty sure that your code is correct, build a safety net anyway.
+I have kind of a long history with this notion of planning for failure — longer than I've been programming.
+Some 30 years ago, when I was a teenager, my mom told me about a colleague who had slipped on icy stairs, and — *because he had had his hands in his pockets* — couldn't catch his fall and cracked a couple of ribs.
+I really can't say why this particular story stuck with me, but it's become a key piece of how I've approached programming: keep your hands out of your pockets if there is a risk that you might slip.
+Or, more concretely: even if you are pretty sure that your code is correct, build a safety net anyway.
 In software design, this would be called [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming),